yjhjaja/building-an-azure-data-warehouse-for-bike-share-data-analytics/README.md

 ![Relational ERD for the Divvy Bikeshare Dataset (with fake data tables)](data_structure_raw.jpeg "Title")

-The goal is to develop a data lake solution using Azure Databricks using a lake house architecture.
+The goal is to develop a data lake solution using Azure Databricks and a lake house architecture.
 I will
-* Design a star schema based on the business outcomes below;
+* Design a star schema based on the business outcomes below
-* Import the data into Azure Databricks using Delta Lake to create a Bronze data store;
+* Import the data into Azure Databricks using Delta Lake to create a Bronze data store
-* Create a gold data store in Delta Lake tables;
+* Create a gold data store in Delta Lake tables
-* Transform the data into the star schema for a Gold data store;
+* Transform the data into the star schema for a Gold data store

 The business outcomes